 When a dent is so badly damaged it cannot be pulled out it must be cut out and removed.
 There are some cases where rust is also so bad that it cannot be repaired and it too needs cut out.

 If you find yourself in need of a major repair on your vehicles body!
-Then here is a step by step procedure I use when making that repair.
+Then here is a step-by-step procedure I personally use when making that repair.